Psionic-Sorcerer/github_tutorial/tutorial.md

 ## Review Pull Requests and Merge Branches

-All team members should participate in a Zoom call where the team member who owns the repository reviews and approves the pull requests using these steps for the pul request from each team member.
+All team members should participate in a Zoom call where the team member who owns the repository reviews and approves the pull requests using these steps for the pull request from each team member.

 - Click on Pull requests in the menu at the top of the web repo page
 - xxx image